rhk08/2025-secure-programming-chat-system/README.md

         },

+## NOTE

+You should be only in 2025-secure-programming-chat-system when you run the program

 ## Running the Server

 You must start with at least one server in --intro mode for the P2P network to work, if you are testing it on a single machine include the --local argument when starting up the server.